zsmartex/z-dax/README.md

 Public z-dax a custom version of opendax

-But if you dont have our finex version you cant start it up
+But if you dont have our Finex version you cant start it up

+Custom images:
+Finex | High perfomance matching engine for peatio |
+Quantex | A liquidity bot support for Finex |
+Applogic | Custom logic for peatio |